 It can be quite tricky to get your baby at a right time when they are settled enough to test.
 Some hospitals may even recommend mild sedation.
 If the test is done too early, gunk from birth can cause a false result.
 If you are likely to worry about these results, you may want to avoid the stress.

 This is a screening test offered to your baby.
 It’s also known as the newborn blood spot or heel prick test.
 A blood sample is taken from baby and analyzed for various metabolic diseases.
 This test gives you an early diagnosis of the tested diseases and can help with early treatment.

 Choosing the Test

 The first test will usually be carried out soon after birth.
 Your baby’s heel will be pricked to draw blood.
-The blood drops are collected on a special filter paper and sent to labs to test for the various diseases.
+The blood drops are collected on an individual filter paper and sent to labs to test for the various diseases.
 The test may be repeated just before you are discharged, to compare the samples.

 You may need to wait a few weeks for the results of the test.
 You will usually only be contacted if your baby tests positive for any condition.
 Further tests will be required to make a proper diagnosis of any condition.

 Early recognition makes some of these rare diseases completely treatable.
 It may also save your baby’s life or prevent severe mental disability.
 This test is highly recommended if you have a family history of any of the diseases tested for.